RMS Aquitania Passenger List – Southampton to New York, 25 June 1921: Titanic Survivors, Industrial Titans & Sports Legends

 Meals will be served in the Saloon at the following times: — Breakfast, from 8 to 10.
 Luncheon, 1 to 2:00 pm Dinner, from 7:00 pm to 9:00 pm

-SEATS AT TABLE.-Application may be made at any of the Chief Offices in advance, or to the Second Steward on board the Steamer on day of sailing.
+SEATS AT TABLE.-Application may be made at any of the Chief Offices in advance, or to the Second Steward on board the Steamer on the day of sailing.

 DIVINE SERVICE on Sunday at 10:30 am

-VALUABLES.—The Company is not responsible for theft if valuable or money are kept in the Staterooms.
+VALUABLES.—The Company is not responsible for theft if valuable items or money are kept in the Staterooms.
 The same should be placed in charge of the Purser for deposit in his safe, and a receipt will be given on the Company's form.

 PAYMENTS.—Passengers should obtain a receipt from the Purser on the Company's form for any additional Passage Money.
 Rugs.
 Chairs, Excess Baggage, Freight, etc., paid on board.

-NOTICE.—Passengers are informed that Professional Gamblers are reported as frequently crossing on At'lantic Steamers, and are warned to take precautions accordingly.
+NOTICE.—Passengers are informed that Professional Gamblers are reported as frequently crossing on Atlantic Steamers, and are warned to take precautions accordingly.

-When any of the Company's steamers arrive at the Pier after 8:00 pm, passengers have the option of remaining on board over night and landing after breakfast the following morning.
+When any of the Company's steamers arrive at the Pier after 8:00 pm, passengers have the option of remaining on board overnight and landing after breakfast the following morning.

-PUBLIC TELEPHONES.—Telephone service with booths and operator in attendance will be found near the Customs Lines on the New York Wharf.
+PUBLIC TELEPHONES.—Telephone service with booths and an operator in attendance will be found near the Customs Lines on the New York Wharf.

 TAXICABS AND CARRIAGES can be hired at the New York Piers.
 Instructions should be given to the Purser in advance.